nickmorales/imagebreed_dockerfile/README.md

 ## Helpful commands:

-- Stopping and removing the service

-    This will stop all containers (both web and db).
+- Stopping the service: This will stop all containers (both web and db).
 Note: You must be located in the directory where the `docker-compose.yml` file is located.

     ```bash
     docker-compose down